Erysipelothrix rhusiopathiae: Epidemiology

 Erysipelothrix rhusiopathiae may be isolated from soil, food scraps, and water contaminated by infected animals.
 It can survive in soil for several weeks.
 In pig faeces, the survival period of this bacterium ranges from 1 to 5 months.

 Erysipeloid is transmitted by several animals, particularly pigs, in which the disease (very common in the past) has several names (swine erysipelas in English, rouget du porc in French and mal rossino in Italian).
 Urticaria-like lesions, arthralgia, arthritis, endocarditis, and sepsis are the most characteristic features of swine erysipelas.
 Other animals that can transmit the infection are sheep, rabbits, chickens, turkeys, ducks, emus, scorpion fish, and lobsters.

 Erysipeloid is an occupational disease, mainly found in animal breeders, veterinarians, slaughterhouse workers, furriers, butchers, fishermen, fishmongers, housewives, cooks, and grocers.
 One epidemic of erysipeloid was described in workers involved in manufacturing buttons from animal bone.
 The disease is of economic importance to the pig industries of North America, Europe, Asia, and Australia.

 Clinical disease

 Humans

 In humans, E. rhusiopathiae infections most commonly present in a mild cutaneous form known as erysipeloid.
 Less commonly, it can result in sepsis; this scenario is often associated with endocarditis.
 Erysipeloid, also named in the past Rosenbach's disease, Baker–Rosenbach disease, and pseudoerysipelas, is a bacterial infection of the skin caused by traumatic penetration of E. rhusiopathiae.
+In one instance, a case report identified E. rhusiopathiae as a sole pathogen causing periprosthetic joint infection in the knee of an immunocompromised farmer.

 It occurs most commonly as an occupational disease.
 The disease is characterized clinically by an erythematous oedema, with well-defined and raised borders, usually localized to the back of one hand and/or fingers.
 The palms, forearms, arms, face, and legs are rarely involved.
 Vesicular, bullous, and erosive lesions may also be present.
 The lesion may be asymptomatic or accompanied by mild pruritus, pain, and fever.